-- Evolving paradigms: Four big questions, subjectivity, objectivity and the significance of evolution to joined-up thinking in the Human Sciences.
-The diversity of life - evolution 'explains' biodiversity; a brief history of evolutionary thought; some evidence for evolution. - Evolution: theories and definitions; definition of evolution; the significance of adaptation.
-Darwin's theory of natural selection; the modern synthesis incorporating genetics into evolutionary theory; Static and Dynamic models of evolution: incorporating gene/culture co-evolution.
-Natural selection: definitions, an example of the use of evolutionary terms - 3.
-Natural selection: modes of selection, examples of stabilising selection; examples of directional selection, an example of disruptive selection; levels of selection & where does selection act; group versus individual selection, the importance of selection - 4.
-Adaptation: the unifying concept of evolution.
+- 1. Evolving paradigms: Four big questions, subjectivity, objectivity and the significance of evolution to joined-up thinking in the Human Sciences.
+The diversity of life evolution 'explains' biodiversity; a brief history of evolutionary thought; some evidence for evolution. - 2.
+Evolution: theories and definitions; definition of evolution; the significance of adaptation.
+Darwin's theory of natural selection; the Neo-Darwinian Model or 'modern' synthesis incorporating genetics into evolutionary theory; Static and Dynamic models of evolution: incorporating gene/culture co-evolution.
+Natural selection: definitions, an example of the use of evolutionary terms. - Natural selection: modes of selection, examples of stabilising selection; examples of directional selection, an example of disruptive selection; levels of selection & where does selection act; group versus individual selection, the importance of selection.

+- 4. Adaptation: the unifying concept of evolution, or evolving the culture of Evolutionary Biology beyond the Neo-Darwinian Model.
 The evolution of complex traits: how do adaptations evolve?
-The modern synthesis; sources of genetic variation genome evolution; evolution of gene regulation, developmental processes and phenotype evolution; mechanisms of adaptation. - 5.
+The modern synthesis; sources of genetic variation - genome evolution; evolution of gene regulation, developmental processes and phenotype evolution; mechanisms of adaptation. - 5.
 Perspectives on the evolution of sex, investigating adaptation: The evolution of sex and sex ratios, the importance of sexual selection as a form of gene/culture co-evolution. - 6.
-Natural History Museum visit - 7.
-Systematics & Speciation Ethno-biology and the cultural significance of naming.
+Natural History Museum visit: Time and location to be advised - Systematics & Speciation Ethno-biology and the cultural significance of naming.
 Principles of folk taxonomy and contrasts with scientific taxonomic, nomenclatural and species concepts: classification, what is a species?
 Mechanisms of speciation. - 8.
 Rethinking adaptation the evolution of altruism.
 What are the appropriate units of selection?
 Introducing Kin selection; Mutualism, Manipulation, and Reciprocity.
 Association does not prove causation.

-No full understanding of humans or ecology can be possible without an appreciation of the evolutionary processes, both of natural selection (contingent on extrinsic factors) and sexual selection, and cultural and symbolic evolution (contingent on intrinsic factors), that have shaped all of life.
-This course focuses on biological aspects of evolution (natural and sexual selection), but also introduces some important philosophical issues in recent discourses on evolution including the nature and relationship between subjectivity and objectivity, essential to an appreciation of human evolution.
+No full understanding of humans or ecology can be possible without an appreciation of the evolutionary processes, including natural selection (contingent on extrinsic factors) and sexual selection, and cultural and symbolic evolution (contingent on intrinsic factors), that have shaped all of life.
+This course focuses on biological aspects of evolution (e.g. natural and sexual selection and the origins of genetic change), but also introduces some important philosophical issues in recent discourses on evolution including the nature and relationship between subjectivity, objectivity and symbolism essential to an appreciation of human evolution.
 Together with the lectures in Human Evolution given by Dr Carvalho and Genetics teaching for Paper 2, this course provides essential grounding for the Honours School.
-The texts in the reading list by Shapiro (2013) and Jablonka and Lamb (2006) are highly recommended as bridges between discourses in evolution, ecology and genetics.
+The texts in the reading list by Shapiro (2013) Noble (2006 and 2017) and Jablonka and Lamb (2006) are highly recommended as bridges between discourses in evolution, ecology and genetics.

 - Jablonka, E & Lamb, M.J.
 2006.
 Evolution in Four Dimensions: Genetic, Epigenetic, Behavioral and Symbolic Variation in the History of Life.
 (Series: Life & Mind: Philosophical Issues in Biology & Psychology).
 MIT. - Noble, D. 2006.
-The Music of Life Biology Beyond the Genome, Oxford: Oxford University Press - Shapiro, J. 2013.
+The Music of Life Biology Beyond the Genome, Oxford: Oxford University Press. - Noble, D. 2017.
+Dance to the Tune of Life, Cambridge: Cambridge University Press.
+Shapiro, J. 2013.
 Evolution: a view from the 21st Century.
-FT Press - Tallis, R. 2011.
+FT Press. - Tallis, R. 2011.
 Aping Mankind: Neuromania, Darwinitis and the Misrepresentation of Humanity, Acumen.